 - Remove to cutting board and let rest 15 minutes before slicing.

-- Spoon broth over corned beef and serve with roasted vegetables and the horseradish/mustard sauce.
+- Spoon broth over corned beef and serve with roasted vegetables and the leftover horseradish/mustard sauce.

-- Can I cook Corned Beef in a Slow Cooker?
 Yes, for a 2-3 pound corned beef it would take about 6-8 hours on low and approximately 2-3 hours on high.
+But for the tenderest meat, I suggest cooking low and slow.

-- How can I store leftovers?
-According to USDA, corned beef leftovers should be stored in the refrigerator for up to 4 days.
+According to USDA, corned beef leftovers should be stored in the refrigerator for 3 to 4 days.
 Leftovers can be frozen in an airtight container for 2-3 months.
-Reheat defrosted meat until it registers 165°F.
+Defrost overnight in the refrigerator.
+Reheat defrosted meat until it registers 165°F. You can microwave it covered on a plate.
+Or reheat in a skillet on low with ¼ cup of added broth or water for moisture.

 Some more delicious beef dinner recipes to try: